 When editing the My ChurchSuite Invitation preset, be sure to leave the ::my_registration_link:: merge field in the body content of the email - without this, the system won't be able to embed the unique access link for each recipient being invited.
 The ::contact_details:: merge field is optional.

 Note: Invitations can be sent in one of the two ways outlined in this article.
-Attempting to send the My ChurchSuite Invitation preset by any other method will result in the email not containing a valid, merged, registration link.
+Attempting to send the My ChurchSuite Invitation preset by any other method will result in the email not containing a valid registration link.

 To send a My ChurchSuite invitation email, contacts must have a tick against Allow My ChurchSuite login so that it shows in green on their contact record.

 Sending an individual invitation

 Shared email addresses

 Note that the My ChurchSuite invitation email can only be used once - once the link has been used and a password created, the invitation email cannot be reused and can be safely deleted.
 Members may find it helpful to 'bookmark' the My ChurchSuite login page in their browser - login.churchsuite.com

 Sending a group invitation